-Civil Aviation Authority advisory circulars contain information about standards, practices, and procedures that the Director has found to be an acceptable means of compliance with the associated rule.
+Civil Aviation Authority (CAA) advisory circulars (ACs) contain information about standards, practices, and procedures that the Director has found to be an acceptable means of compliance with the associated rule.

-An acceptable means of compliance is not intended to be the only means of compliance with a rule, and consideration will be given to other methods of compliance that may be presented to the Director.
-When new standards, practices, or procedures are found to be acceptable they will be added to the appropriate advisory circular.
+Consideration will be given to other methods of compliance that may be presented to the Director.
+When new standards, practices, or procedures are found to be acceptable they will be added to the appropriate AC.